LitroRouter — A URLPattern Router for Web Components

 import type { LitroLocation } from '@beatzball/litro-router';

-const router = LitroRouter.instance();
+const router = new LitroRouter(outlet);

 router.setRoutes([